webismymind/editablegrid/README.md

 What you'll see is the same editable grid, but with some features removed.

 Now let's see the source code behind this demo:

-1) demo.html/css: main html page and a stylesheet to make our table prettier
+* demo.html/css: main html page and a stylesheet to make our table prettier
-2) demo.xml: xml file containing the table structure and contents
+* demo.xml: xml file containing the table structure and contents
-3) demo_simple.js: javascript source to create our editable grid
+* demo_simple.js: javascript source to create our editable grid

 Let's analyze each file in more details:

-1) The HTML page is very simple: all it does is include the necessary javascript and css files and create some divs.
+1. The HTML page is very simple: all it does is include the necessary javascript and css files and create some divs.
    The CSS file is a very simple and classical stylesheet.

-2) The XML file contains two parts:
+2. The XML file contains two parts:

-   a) The table structure, enclosed in the <metadata> tag:
+   a.
+The table structure, enclosed in the <metadata> tag:

       Declaring the structure of your table consists in declaring a list of columns and give the following information for each column:
       - name: this name can for example be the name of the corresponding field in a database (or anything else you may find useful to know which data has been modified)